wazuh/wazuh-documentation/source/upgrade-guide/legacy/upgrading-wazuh-manager.rst

 Upgrading the Wazuh server
 ==========================

-Follow these steps to update the Wazuh v1.x server to the Wazuh v2.x.
+Follow these steps to update the Wazuh server v1.x  to the Wazuh server v2.x.

 #.
 Stop the processes: